aanchal-fatwani/js-best-practices/README.md

 68. ### Use Functional Programming Principles
-    Functional programming principles such as immutability, pure functions, and higher-order functions can make your code more robust, maintainable, and readable.
+    Use functional programming principles like immutability, pure functions, and higher-order functions to make your code more robust, maintainable, and readable.
+Additionally, use functional programming techniques like map, filter, and reduce for data handling and currying and composition for event handling to improve code reuse and maintainability.

     **[⬆ Back to Top](#table-of-contents)**